pierre-rouleau/about-python/doc/coding-in-python.rst

 - other types of servers,
 - etc...

-I prefer to move much of the code logic in re-usable components.
+Because of that, I prefer to move much of the code logic in re-usable components.
 That's Python modules or packages.
 In some case organized in libraries.
 And I want to be able to re-use these in all the programs I write.